zephyrproject-rtos/zephyr/doc/develop/flash_debug/probes.rst

 #.
 After you power on the board, release the reset button.
 A USB mass storage
    device called **BOOTLOADER** or **MAINTENANCE** will enumerate.
-If the enumerated device is named **BOOTLOADER**, please first update the booloader to the latest revision by following the instructions for a `DAPLink Bootloader Update`_.
+If the enumerated device is named **BOOTLOADER**, please first update the bootloader to the latest revision by following the instructions for a `DAPLink Bootloader Update`_.